-The reform efforts relating to the treatment of private equity funds have been discussed above (see 'Private equity funds and FGIs').
+The reform efforts relating to the treatment of private equity funds have been discussed above (see 'Private equity funds and FGIs' above).
+We remain hopeful that further reforms are pursued so that private equity funds can be assessed on a 'whole of fund' basis.